tmoroney/auto-subs/README.md

 >[!Caution]
 >Blackmagic has removed the built in UI manager from Davinci Resolve 19 **Free**.
 It is now required to have **Resolve Free before 19**, or **Resolve Studio** for AutoSubs v1 to work.

-Automatically transcribe your editing timeline and generate subtitles in your own custom style.
+**Automatic transcription for your editing timeline.
+Generate subtitles in your own custom style.**
 - **Completely free** and runs locally within Davinci Resolve.
 - Works on Mac, Linux, and Windows.
 - Supported on both **Free** and **Studio** versions of Resolve.